CHILD PROTECTION POLICY

 Young person means a person who is aged 16 years or above but who is under the age of 18 years for the purposes of the Care and Protection Act.

-Reporting by the school about these matters to Community Services and, where necessary, the police, is generally undertaken by the Principal.
+Reporting by the school about these matters to Department of Communities and Justice (DCJ) and, where necessary, the police, is generally undertaken by the Principal.
 This is in accordance with best practice principles and is the expectation of the School.

 If you have a concern that a child or young person is at risk of significant harm you should contact the Principal as soon as possible to discuss whether the case reaches the threshold of 'risk of significant harm' and the steps required to report the matter.